Free Tool Schedule of Values AIA-style billing starter

 Frequently Asked Questions

 A Schedule of Values is a line-item breakdown of the contract amount for a construction project.
-It helps organize billing, progress tracking, and project review by assigning values to specific scopes or phases of work.
+It organizes the work into billable scopes, phases, or cost categories so progress billing can be reviewed and approved.

 Yes.
-This tool is designed to give you a cleaner, more focused way to build and export a Schedule of Values without relying on a generic spreadsheet layout.
+This tool gives you a cleaner way to build and export a Schedule of Values without starting from a generic spreadsheet.
+For recurring pay applications, PayAppPro can help turn that SOV into a more complete AIA-style billing workflow.

 Yes.
-You can enter stored material amounts by line item so your job breakdown reflects more than installed work only.
+You can enter stored material amounts by line item so your SOV reflects more than installed work only.

 Built the SOV?
 The monthly billing work usually starts after that.

-PayAppPro helps contractors move beyond scattered spreadsheets and into a more organized billing workflow for recurring pay applications, supporting detail, and cleaner client-facing output.
+PayAppPro helps contractors move beyond scattered spreadsheets and into a more organized AIA-style billing workflow for recurring pay applications, supporting detail, retainage, stored materials, and cleaner client-facing output.